Ubuntu Forums ubuntu.com - launchpad.net - ubuntu help

 AUDIO CONVERSION

 It is not recommended to convert one group of compressed music files of a certain format to another type of compressed format.
 However, if you wish to do so, you can accomplish most tasks with Sound Converter, OggConvert or Sound Konverter.
 Some GNOME users prefer Sound Konverter, despite the fact it is a KDE application, due to it historically having better support for AAC audio, such as iTunes music files.
-Lastly, I've added the audio editing application Audacity to both install commands, as you may need it for some tasks, plus it's a useful application to have installed.
+Lastly, I've added the audio editing application Audacity to both install commands, as you may need it for some tasks.

 Ubuntu/Xubuntu users who wish to install Sound Converter to see if it suits their needs should execute the following command: